-- (1) As soon as practicable after deciding the application, the chief executive must give written notice of the decision to- - (a) the applicant; and - (b) if the chief executive approves the application- - (i) for an application relating to land registered in the freehold land register-the registrar of titles; or - (ii) for an application relating to land registered in the land registry under the Land Act 1994-the chief executive (lands). - (2) The notice must state- - (a) the decision; and - (b) if the chief executive refuses the application, or approves the application with conditions not agreed to in writing by the applicant- - (i) the reasons for the decision; and - (ii) that the applicant may seek an internal review of the decision; and - (iii) how the review is started.
+- (1) As soon as practicable after deciding the application, the chief executive must give written notice of the decision to-

+- (a) the applicant; and

+- (b) if the chief executive approves the application-the registrar of titles.

+- (2) The notice must state-

+- (a) the decision; and

+- (b) if the chief executive refuses the application, or approves the application with conditions not agreed to in writing by the applicant-

+- (i) the reasons for the decision; and

+- (ii) that the applicant may seek an internal review of the decision; and

+- (iii) how the review is started.